-Mr Keith Strangwood, Chairman of 'Keep the Horton General' requested that the Committee look at access to Oxford hospitals from Banbury in its forward plan to include statistics of patients travelling to Oxford from the north of the county.
-As an example, the endoscope had been suspended at the Horton Hospital and the South Central Ambulance Service had to travel to Oxford, through the roadworks, with their patients on board.
+Mr Keith Strangwood, Chairman of 'Keep the Horton General' requested that the Committee look at access to Oxford Hospitals from Banbury in its forward plan to include statistics of patients were travelling to Oxford from the north of the county.
+He used as an example of this that in January of this year the use of the endoscope had been suspended and the South Central Ambulance Service had found it necessary to travel to Oxford, through the roadworks, with their patients on board.

-The Chairman acknowledged that this issue had been mentioned at a number of meetings with hospital managers.
+The Chairman concurred that this issue had been mentioned at a number of meetings with managers.
 She agreed that the Committee would ask for assurance that this matter was being addressed and would ask for a report to be produced for the Committee.
 The report would encompass areas affected by roadworks in other parts of the county.
 Members of the Committee asked that information on parking at the Horton and the John Radcliffe Hospitals be included, together with information on how parking monies were used.

-The Committee reviewed the current Forward Plan (JHO8) for the coming year.
+The Committee reviewed the current Forward Plan (JHOo) for the conling year.

 in the Chair

 Date of signing